 To learn about pre-departure orientations in your home country, contact the nearest EducationUSA Advising Center and inquire about practical information sessions on living and studying in the United States.
 For information on how best to prepare, visit the Prepare for Your Departure page on EducationUSA, where you will find other useful information, such as how to Finance Your Studies.
 You can also view our International Student Pre-Departure Checklist (PDF).

 The Department of Homeland Security has instituted changes in U.S. entry and exit procedures to improve security without slowing down travel.
 Here is what you can expect at the U.S. port of entry.
 A paper I-94 arrival/departure record is no longer issued at air and sea ports.
-Students arriving through air and sea ports should print out their I-94 admission records after arriving in the United States by logging onto www.cbp.gov/I94 and keep them in a safe place.
-View a Customs and Border Protection presentation on entering the U.S. and tips for successfully retrieving your I-94 record (PDF).
+Students arriving through air and sea ports should print out their I-94 admission records after arriving in the United States by logging on to www.cbp.gov/I94 and keep them in a safe place.
+View a Customs and Border Protection presentation on entering the United States and tips for successfully retrieving your I-94 record (PDF).

 When nationals of other countries wish to visit the United States, U.S. immigration authorities require them to declare the primary purpose for the visit.
 Visitors make that declaration twice: once at the time when they apply for a visa and again at the port of entry when they apply for entry status.
 There is a unique visa and corresponding status for every primary purpose identified by the U.S. government.
 If you have applied for and received an I-20 or a DS-2019 from The New School, your primary purpose for applying for a visa and entry into the United States is to study.